 And it's cheap, so don't skimp on the most important piece of mountain-biking gear.
 Bring along some extra to keep in the car, and know where you can stop to refill along the route just in case.
 Running out of water is not an option.

-For more information on mountain biking, sports hydration and related topics, look over the links on the next page.
+For more information on mountain biking, sports hydration and related topics, look over the links below.